Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Introduction

-In thinking about MR-CC, it can be useful to recognize that most approaches fall into one of three categories: Jeziorski-Monkhorst (JM), internal contraction, and extended SR. \cite{kohn2013state,lischka2018multireference,lyakh2012multireference} JM methods use multiple determinants both to improve the reference wave function and as separate reference points for constructing cluster operators.
-As the latter practice can lead to an ill-conditioned situation where there are more variables than available projective equations, JM methods typically choose and impose additional sufficiency conditions. \cite{hubavc1994size,pittner1999assessment,mahapatra2010potential,mahapatra2011evaluation,mahapatra1998state,mahapatra1999size,hanrath2005exponential} Internally contracted approaches also employ multiple determinants in the reference wave function, but not in the construction of the cluster operator.
-Instead, they act a single cluster operator on the reference, which achieves a natural match between the number of variables and projective equations but creates challenges related to nonterminating expansions and ill-conditioned overlap matrices. \cite{hanauer2011pilot,hanauer2012communication,evangelista2011orbital,datta2011state,li2004block} Extended SR methods retain a single determinant reference but extend other parts of the formalism to make it more amenable to MR settings, such as by identifying and including subsets of higher excitations. \cite{piecuch1999coupled,oliphant1991multireference,shen2012combining,bauman2017combining,adamowicz2000new,lyakh2008generalization}
+In thinking about MR-CC, it can be useful to recognize that most approaches fall into one of three categories: Jeziorski-Monkhorst (JM), internal contraction, and single-reference-based methods. \cite{kohn2013state,lischka2018multireference,lyakh2012multireference} JM methods utilize a wave operator that contains a separate cluster operator for each reference function within the multi-reference starting point. \cite{jeziorski1981coupled} In the state-universal (SU) approach, the idea is to optimize this operator via a generalized Bloch equation such that it transforms linear combinations of the reference functions into a corresponding set of Hamiltonian eigenstates. \cite{jeziorski1981coupled,piecuch1992orthogonally,paldus1993application,piecuch1994application,piecuch1994orthogonally,kucharski1991hilbert,balkova1991hilbert,balkova1991multi,balkova1994multireference,piecuch2002state} In practice, SU approaches have often encountered intruder states, unphysical solutions, and challenges in converging their equations, \cite{paldus1993application,piecuch1994application,piecuch2002state,kowalski2000complete,kohn2013state} in part because the highest energy reference functions may not be energetically well separated from determinants outside the reference space. \cite{kohn2013state} State-specific approaches to the JM ansatz avoid many of these challenges, but, in eschewing the generalized Bloch equation, lead to a situation in which there are more variables than available projective equations, which in practice has resulted in the introduction of additional sufficiency conditions. \cite{hubavc1994size,pittner1999assessment,mahapatra2010potential,mahapatra2011evaluation,mahapatra1998state,mahapatra1999size,hanrath2005exponential} Internally contracted approaches also employ multiple determinants in the reference wave function, but not in the construction of the cluster operator.
+Instead, they act a single cluster operator on the reference, which achieves a natural match between the number of variables and projective equations but creates challenges related to nonterminating expansions and ill-conditioned overlap matrices. \cite{hanauer2011pilot,hanauer2012communication,evangelista2011orbital,datta2011state,li2004block} Single-reference-based methods, on the other hand, retain a single determinant reference but extend other parts of the formalism to make it more amenable to MR settings.
+For example, active-space-based approaches include particular subsets of higher excitation operators, such as small subsets of the triples and quadruples. \cite{piecuch1999coupled,oliphant1991multireference,piecuch1993state,piecuch2010active,shen2012combining,bauman2017combining,adamowicz2000new,lyakh2008generalization}